Understanding Diode Specifications, Ratings & Parameters

 Apart from the specifications addressing the electrical performance, the physical packages are also important.
 Diodes come in a variety of packages including wire ended packages as well as high power diodes that bolt onto heatsinks and with a the vast amount of highly automated manufacturing and PCB assembly, surface mount technology components - SMD diodes are used in vast quantities.

-The specifications for diodes appear in data sheets and provide a description of the performance of the diode.
-Inspecting the performance parameters will enable the diode to be assessed for whether it will provide the required performance for its intended function.
+The specifications for diodes appear in data sheets and provide a description of the performance of the particular device.
+Inspecting the performance parameters will enable the diode to be assessed for whether it will provide the required performance for its intended function within an electronic circuit.

 Different specification parameters are more applicable for diodes used in different applications, different electronic circuit designs, etc. For power applications, aspects like the current capability, forward voltage drop, junction temperature and the like will be important, but for RF designs, the capacitance, and turn on voltage will often be of great interest.